alvatar/spheres/README.md

     (load '(spheres/core base))

 Spheres also brings automated compilation and __multiplatform/mobile__ build scripts.
 In order to make this functionality available, you need to install [Ssrun](https://github.com/fourthbit/ssrun).
 Once you do this, you can download the [project template](https://github.com/fourthbit/sphere-project) if you want to create a project based on Spheres.
-Additionally, with _Ssrun_, you can call the compilation tasks within the REPL using the lower-leve form _%load-library_:
+Additionally, with _Ssrun_, you can call the compilation tasks within the REPL using the lower-level form _%load-library_:

     (%load-library '(spheres/core base) compile: #t)

 ## Notes

 Spheres supports _syntax-rules_ and _define-macro_ syntax.
-The implementation is a R7RS Library Syntax subset.
+The implementation is an R7RS Library Syntax subset.
 Current support is practical:

-* Macro systems supported: _syntax-rules_ and _define-macro_.
-Also syntax-case is supported, but not used.
+* Macro systems supported: _syntax-rules_ and _define-macro_ (_syntax-case_ is also supported, but not used).
 * Procedures in each library are within their own namespace (imports/exports are handled).
 * Not supported from R7RS: _except_, _only_, _rename_, _include-ci_, _include-library-declarations_.
 Syntax is always in the global namespace (imports/exports and not handled).